Burying Soft Forks

 Signaling history

-That’s not something everyone agrees on, Sjoerd.
+That’s not something everyone agrees on, Sjors.

 That’s fine.
 That’s sort of the point I’m trying to make.
 If that is your interpretation, if the interpretation is we use the signaling in the actual history of Earth, just to say, okay, now all the miners are ready, they have the latest software, they can enforce Taproot, then there’s no reason to assume that when there’s a deep reorg, they’re certainly unready.
 But you can also have the blockchain-centric perspective where you say, no, there is no reality outside the blockchain and outside this code.
 In that case, you might say, no, if time is undone, it’s like real time travel.
 We’ve really changed history and taproot never happened or did or some other time.
 That’s a potential discussion you can have.

 Yeah, well that’s interesting you bring that up.
 I think that’s right.
-So these are sort of two ways of looking at signaling, whether it’s informing Miners or whether it really means readiness signaling, which is definitely a term that has been used, but recently during the Taproot debates, there was also sort of this idea that signaling is really for users.
+So these are sort of two ways of looking at signaling, whether it’s informing miners or whether it really means readiness signaling, which is definitely a term that has been used, but recently during the Taproot debates, there was also sort of this idea that signaling is really for users.

 Weeds